Inside Straight (film)

-Inside Straight is a 1951 American Western film directed by Gerald Mayer and starring David Brian, Arlene Dahl, Barry Sullivan, Mercedes McCambridge and Paula Raymond.
+Inside Straight is a 1951 American Western film directed by Gerald Mayer and starring David Brian, Arlene Dahl, Barry Sullivan, Mercedes McCambridge, and Paula Raymond.

 Plot

-In San Francisco in 1870, Ada Stritch owns a bank, but there is a run on it.
-She needs $3 million to keep it open.
-In desperation, she turns to Rip MacCool, a wealthy man whom she despises.

-Also in need of Rip's help are newspaperman Johnny Sanderson and an old acquaintance, Flutey.
-They and Ada each have an issue with Rip from their past.
-Rip offers to deal a hand of poker, and if Ada wins, he will give her the $3 million.
-If not, he gets the bank.
+In San Francisco in 1870, a run occurs on a bank owned by Ada Stritch.
+In desperate need of $3 million to keep the bank in operation, she appeals to Rip MacCool, a wealthy man whom she despises.
+Also in need of Rip's help are newspaperman Johnny Sanderson and an old acquaintance named Flutey.
+Ada and they each have an issue with Rip from their pasts.
+Rip offers to deal a hand of poker; if Ada wins, he will give her the $3 million, but if he wins, he will take ownership of the bank.

 Everyone recalls how they first met.
-Fifteen years before, Ada, a widow, had a small hotel that she wanted to sell.
-Rip and his pal Shocker were guests there.
+Fifteen years earlier, Ada, a widow, had a small hotel that she wanted to sell, and Rip and his pal Shocker were guests there.
 Rip wooed her romantically, then offered her $3,000 cash plus shares in the Mona Lisa gold mine.
 Ada accepted, only to learn later that the stock was worthless.

-Johnny was a prizefighter.
-After a defeat, Rip helped him find a job.
-Rip was broke, but suddenly discovered that a vein of gold struck at the Mona Lisa mine has made his stock worth $250,000.
+Johnny was a prizefighter, and after a defeat, Rip helped him find a job.
+Rip was broke, but suddenly discovered that a vein of gold struck at the Mona Lisa mine had increased the value of his stock to $250,000.
 Johnny loved a beautiful singer named Lily Douvane, but she married Rip for his money, leaving Johnny heartbroken.
 They had a baby boy and named him after Johnny.
-It was a loveless marriage, and when Lily caught Rip in a compromising position, she demanded a divorce, $1 million and custody of their child.
+It was a loveless marriage, and when Lily caught Rip in a compromising position, she demanded a divorce, $1 million, and custody of their child.

 Johnny cared about the baby and for Zoe, the nanny.
-Rip interfered again, proposing to Zoe, then angering her, as well as losing his fortune.
+Rip interfered again, proposing to Zoe and then angering her, as well as losing his fortune.
 Zoe mortgaged their home, and she also was pregnant.
 Rip regained his money, thanks again to the Mona Lisa mine, but lost both Zoe and his new baby in childbirth.

-Shocker explains to those present how Rip became the cold-hearted man whom he is.
-At 16, unable to pay for his own parents' funeral, he worked with Shocker in a mine.
-Money came to mean everything to him.
-After hearing this, Ada agrees to the winner-take-all offer.
-Rip gracefully loses, and the bank is saved, but all suspect that Rip, having a heart after all, held the winning hand.
+Shocker explains to those present how Rip became a cold-hearted man.
+At 16, unable to fund his parents' funeral, he worked with Shocker in a mine, and money came to mean everything to him.
+After hearing this, Ada agrees to the winner-take-all offer of a poker hand.
+Rip gracefully loses and the bank is saved, but all suspect that Rip, having a heart after all, intentionally withheld the winning hand.